 Customers aren’t email addresses, or phone numbers, or WhatsApp handles.
 They’re discrete individuals, making different choices.
 Whether it’s inbound or outbound, real time or time shifted, people’s communication preferences span a rainbow of moods and modes.
 Because they’re not thinking channels—they’re thinking goals.

 And what do customers want to reach those goals you might ask?
 They want to communicate on the channels they already use in their daily lives.
-Whether that’s via WhatsApp, SMS, Apple Business Chat, or even when calling.
+Whether that’s via WhatsApp, SMS, Apple Messages for Business, or even when calling.
 Nobody wants to download another app to get in touch.

 Every channel comes with its own strengths, and most customers use more than one channel.
 Send automated updates via SMS.
 Let a chatbot respond on WhatsApp Business.
 Or swing in an agent when the conversation needs a human touch.
 The goal is to keep the conversation connected as a user switches between platforms.
 It’s known as omnichannel messaging.

 How Do You Choose Which Channels Are the Right Fit for Your Business?

 Let's discuss the conversational channels CM.com's cloud-based Business Messaging API currently covers.